• Skip to primary navigation

 Good cheap cuts of meat to use for steak are- Chuck Eye Steaks or Eye of Round Steaks.

-2. Now let it sit for 45minutes, a little longer is fine too-especially for thicker cuts of meat.
-Afterward, rinse your steaks off under running water in the sink, then pat them dry.
+- Now let it sit for 45 minutes, a little longer is fine, especially for thicker cuts of meat.
+Afterward, wipe off some of the salt (if it's still visible) then pat them dry.
+Rinsing in water is not necessary and will remove some of the "crust" we just created.

 How to cook steak on the stove: